Introduction:

 The concept of psychiatrist personification is important.
 In fact, psychological exposure to their patients may be another indication that patients will always remember during their treatment times.
 Psychiatrists are considering direct exposure that can appropriately choose line guidance in different places.
 Before deciding to disclose personal information about the patient, the mental-health expert should first consider that this will result in the disclosure of the patient (not the mind of the mental illness) and will assess his level of comfort by the disclosure of personal information to the patient.

-Self-disclosure is extremely helpful in substance recovering.
-Identification and the fight against drugs – drug abuse led to studies that focus on eradication and work in the workplace, but little written about the transformation of treatment measures lead to the lives of these doctors or their relationship with patients with the same dependence.
+Self-disclosure is extremely helpful in substance recovery.
+Identification and the fight against drugs – drug abuse led to studies that focus on eradication and work in the workplace, but little was written about the transformation of treatment measures leading to the lives of these doctors or their relationship with patients with the same dependence.
 The only condition for healing psychiatrists, taken from people who use drugs, was not considered.
 Excessive confidence is a serious problem and cannot be prevented if mental illness meets its patients in twelve meetings.
-This document begins a discussion of self-denial and unknown arguments in favor of mental illness.
+This document begins a discussion of self-denial and unknown arguments in favour of mental illness.
 The informal approach used to gather information reflects the nationality of the problems of patients with people with a mental health condition.
 Clinical examples illustrate the importance of assessing the influence of psychodynamics on a person’s impact on a patient, mental illness, and their medical relationship.

-Evidence that mental healing needs to be expanded and also include a comprehensive combination of psychotherapy and any associated consequences if any.
+Evidence that mental healing needs to be expanded and also include a comprehensive combination of psychotherapy and any associated consequences, if any.
 It is necessary to investigate psychological interventions in special communities, such as youth, popular abuse and people with mental illness.
 Psychotherapy is considered for drug use, especially for converting the normal states needed to treat patients with problems successfully.
-Medical methods of treatment, including therapy (preventive maintenance, psychological, contradictory arguments, ethical behavior, arguments, network interaction and disgust treatment), and psychodynamic/psychological exchange methods (medical support, treatment, treatment Interpersonal, psychoanalytic transformation and improvement of treatment) were considered.
+Medical methods of treatment, including therapy (preventive maintenance, psychological, contradictory arguments, ethical behaviour, arguments, network interaction and disgust treatment), and psychodynamic/psychological exchange methods (medical support, treatment, treatment Interpersonal, psychoanalytic transformation and improvement of treatment) were considered.

-Psychotherapy, selected by individual medicine based on oral medications; without transforming the transformed psychoanalyst, everything was presented in medical and psychic texts.
+Psychotherapy was selected by individual medicine based on oral medications; without transforming the transformed psychoanalyst, everything was presented in medical and psychic texts.
 Studies show that these methods of mental health can be used, in a sense, therapy that provides a higher income than some other services, but no other treatment works any more than any other.
 General guidelines on all drug problems are emphasized, with emphasis on medical categories, the importance of drug abuse, the need for drug participation in therapy, the need for urine and alcohol analysis, diagnosing co-infections, controversial issues, the need for many treatments, medical examinations, adjusting the number medicinal medicines and proper disposal.
 All these theories should be adopted to treat the patient or the victim of substance misuse.
-He/she should be given a proper environment to disclose themselves to have proper treatment.
+He/she should be given a proper environment to disclose themselves and receive proper treatment.

 Further research is needed on the length and duration of interventions for people with serious drug problems.

-Reflexive log:
+Reflexive Log:

-• Reflect on why this experience was significant for you.
+- Reflect on why this experience was significant for you.
 How did you feel/react?
 What were you thinking then?

-• Think about what this experience means.
+- Think about what this experience means.
 What do you think made you feel/think/react in this way?

-• What do you think you learnt from this experience?
+- What do you think you learnt from this experience?

-• What would you do differently in the future if you found yourself in a similar situation?
+- What would you do differently in the future if you found yourself in a similar situation?

 References: